Remar Games

 Seems familiar

 The concept of firing left and right with two buttons was inspired by Section Z, which also contributed the idea of Generators and Barriers.
 Traversing a dark world without a map was mainly inspired by Metroid.
-Tetron's entire throne room disappearing before he starts to move is an imitation of Lifeforce, where bosses were usually made out of background tiles, so they had to disappear before the boss starts moving.
+Tetron's entire throne room disappearing before he starts to move is an imitation of Life Force, where bosses were usually made out of background tiles so the room had to disappear before the boss could start moving.

 Hiding a secret